pydna-group/pydna-utils/README.md

 ```

 The settings `pydna_email, pydna_ncbi_cache_dir and pydna_ncbi_expiration`
-are impotenat for the cache to work.
+are important for how the cache works.
+The user only needs to set the email as this is a NCBI requirement.

 ```python